eCommerce: Indonesia

 It involves the use of livestream video content to showcase and sell products directly to consumers in real-time, with the ability to interact with sellers and make purchases immediately, combining the thrill of live video and social media engagement with the convenience of online shopping.

-In the case of Indonesia, where this digital trend is gaining popularity in the online shopping sphere, the data shows that the country is a strong adopter of livestream commerce within the APAC region.
+In the case of Indonesia, where this digital trend has gained popularity in the online shopping sphere, the data shows that the country is a strong adopter of livestream commerce within the APAC region.

 Share of Livestream Commerce Shoppers in the Asia-Pacific Region by Selected Countries, 2022